 This book is directed towards middle school and high school students who have trouble with organization.
 It is a tool for teachers to help students organize materials, time, and information from lecture and reading.
 The second addition shows the changes in Landmark curriculum caused by an increase in the author’s experience and training after consulting schools across the United States.

-Sally Shaywitz
+Sally and Jonathan Shaywitz

-This book offers information on how the brain works, reading problems, and techniques to overcome these problems caused by dyslexia.
+Now out with a second edition that is completely revised and updated, this book offers information on how the brain works, reading problems, and techniques to overcome these problems caused by dyslexia.
 Both parents and teachers will find this book to be a useful resource.
 Some of the sections of the book include a home program to improve reading, a list of the most common problem causing words, and much more.

 Reversals: A Personal Account of Victory Over Dyslexia